 At issue in Tharp was whether Mr. Hyman's use of the van was with the permission of his employer in light of Mr. Hyman's violation of two company rules: (1) a company rule prohibiting non-employee passengers (Ms. Monday); and (2) Mr. Hyman's violation of a company rule against drinking and driving.
 Id.
 The omnibus insuring clause at issue in Tharp is identical to the omnibus insuring clause in this case.
 Id.; App.
 A96.
 In Tharp, "the omnibus clause in [the insurer's] policy [was] found under the heading, 'Who Is An Insured'" and provided that "insureds are: 'a.
 You for any covered 'auto;' b.
-Anyone else while using with your permission a covered 'auto' you own, hire or borrow '" Tharp, 46 S.W.3d at 102.
+Anyone else while using with your permission a covered 'auto' you own, hire or borrow . . . .'"
+Tharp, 46 S.W.3d at 102.
 In this case, Respondents' omnibus clause is found under the heading, "Who Is An Insured" and provides that "the following are 'insureds': 'a.
 You for any covered 'auto'; b.
-Anyone else while using with your permission a covered 'auto' you own, hire or borrow" App.
+Anyone else while using with your permission a covered 'auto, you own, hire or permission a covered 'auto' you own, hire or borrow . . . ."
+App.
 A96.
-Accordingly, the insurance clauses at issue are identical, and the facts are identical (both Mr. Hyman and Mr. Campbell violated company rules in drinking and driving and the respective insurers both attempted to avoid coverage based on an argument that a violation of a company rule against drinking and driving terminates one's status as a permissive user under an omnibus insuring clause).
+Accordingly, the issue in Tharp is identical to the issue in this case (permissive use), the omnibus insurance clauses at issue are identical, and the facts are identical (both Mr. Hyman and Mr. Campbell violated company rules in drinking and driving and the respective insurers both attempted to avoid coverage based on an argument that a violation of a company rule against drinking and driving terminates one's status as a permissive user under an omnibus insuring clause).
 Tharp, 46 S.W.3d at 101-102; L.F.
 815; See e.g. L.F.
 554. Pursuant to the doctrine of stare decisis, Tharp should have been followed by the Trial Court.